cuddlefish-app/cuddlefish/hasura/README.md

 ## Development

-Run `docker-compose up`.
+Run `docker-compose up --build`.
 It will run hasura and postgres locally with persistence across runs.

 Run `hasura console` in this directory to get the friendly hasura GUI.